kenlim1/expo-passkey/README.md

 - **Backend**: Built with Next.js, showcasing server-side implementation
 - **Mobile App**: Complete Expo mobile client with passkey authentication
+- **Web App**: Full web implementation using the same codebase
-- **Working Demo**: See passkey registration and authentication in action
+- **Working Demo**: See passkey registration and authentication in action across platforms
 - **Best Practices**: Demonstrates recommended implementation patterns

 This starter kit provides a working reference that you can use as a foundation for your own projects or to understand how all the pieces fit together.